 If your profile is complete LinkedIn estimates that you are 40 times more likely to be found by recruiters and potential employers.

-LinkedIn states that you include the following to have a complete profile: a current position, two past positions, education, profile summary, specialties, at least three recommendations, and a profile photo.
+LinkedIn states that you include the following to have a complete profile: your industry and location, an up-to-date current position, two past positions, education, a minimum of 3 skills, at least 50 connections, and a profile photo (YES!
+A profile photo!).

 But here are a few tips:

 Here are a few additional ideas to add clout to your profile and show employers you are up to date in your field.